DTE Energy, Consumers Energy face power-outage challenges

 “It has been unsettling … not knowing exactly what is going to happen day to day,” she told The Associated Press in an interview Tuesday.

 Jackson, Michigan-based Consumers Energy said Wednesday morning that it had restored power to more than 90% of its 403,000 customers who lost it following both storms.
-Nearly all of the remaining homes and business without service should have it back on Wednesday, the utility said.
+Nearly all of the remaining homes and business without service should have it back later in the day, the utility said.

 Meanwhile, Thomas said her family is trying to keep their pipes from bursting because of the cold and have lost all the food in their refrigerator.